PROTOTYPING & PILOTING

 In prototyping and piloting, there is often the perfectionism syndrome, which is the drive to make it perfect before getting feedback.
 You have to embrace the opposite perspective of getting a lot of feedback along the entire design journey.

 Ensure you don’t have scope creep in prototyping and piloting.
-Focus on the big ideas, designs, features and functionality that need improvement, feedback, and decisions.
+Focus on the big ideas, designs, features, and functionality that need improvement, feedback, and decisions.

 Take feedback with a grain of salt

-Try to get enough feedback from enough users and customers that you can pick out the themes that are consistent in the feedback.
+Try to get enough feedback from enough users and customers so that you can pick out the themes that are consistent in the feedback.
 While there can be some great one-off ideas, make sure you don’t overvalue one-off criticisms and never take any of the feedback personally.